ItzKiba/ProfileRankings/README.md

 - Added Creator rankings to Profile Pages (up to Top 2500)!
 - Added Moons rankings to Profile Pages (up to Top 2500)!
 - Added Demons rankings to Profile Pages (up to Top 2500)!
+- Added rankings from the Pointercrate Demon List to Profile Pages (up to Top 2500)!
 - Custom particles on rank trophies!

 ## Credits